Program Policies VIKING WRESTLING CONTRACT 2024/25

 PROTOCOL TO DISCUSS CONCERNS WITH YOUR COACH

 Coaches are available to meet with student athletes and parents when needed.
-The following procedures are expected each parent/guardian to abide by:
+The following procedures are expected of each parent/guardian to abide by:

 1. Safety concerns/harassment/sexual harassment/bullying may be reported at any time (DON’T WAIT).
-Safety is and will always be our number one concern when it comes to our student athletes.
+Safety is and will always be our number one concern when it comes to our student-athletes.

 3. Parents may call the coach directly to set up a meeting.
-Please DO NOT approach the coaches before, during or after a game to discuss a concern unless the concern is an immediate emergency to the team.
+Please DO NOT approach the coaches before, during, or after a game to discuss a concern unless the concern is an immediate emergency to the team.

-4. If you are not satisfied with the outcome of your meeting please contact the Athletic Director.
+4. If you are not satisfied with the outcome of your meeting, please contact the Athletic Director.

 RIDING HOME WITH PARENTS

-All SHS athletes will ride to and from all athletic competitions on the team bus/vans unless prior approval and release form has been given to the Head Coach to ride home with a parent/s or legal guardian.
+All SHS athletes will ride to and from all athletic competitions on the team bus/vans unless prior approval and a release form have been given to the Head Coach to ride home with a parent/s or legal guardian.
 In the event a student-athlete needs to ride home with their parents, advanced planning is recommended.
 Student-athletes will be released to their parent/legal guardian ONLY!!!

 SPORT PARTICIPATION & COMMITMENT